OpenLiberty/cloud-hosted-guide-converter/testing-file.md

-Similarly, access the **/health/live** endpoint by going to the http://localhost:9080/health/live URL to view the data from the liveness health check
+Similarly, access the **/health/live** endpoint by going to the http://localhost:9080/health/live URL to view the data from the liveness health check.

-_(or run the following curl command)_
+_To see the output for this URL in the IDE, run the following command at a terminal:_

 ```
 curl http://localhost:9080/health/live
 ```
 {: codeblock}